mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 0.82 =

+Not a critical update.
+Small fix for email-to-post users, plus a "Read more" link at the bottom of campaigns.

 = 0.81 =
 This version simply tightens down the 0.8 UI.